diaztunjano/netflix-clone/guide.md

 # Netflix-Clone Guide

 This document serves as guidance to the process of creating this app.
 It it built with React and uses Firebase and Stripe.
-It fetches data from the Movie Database API.
+It fetches data from The Movie Database API.
 It details the packages installed, VSCode Extensions used and any other cool stuff I wish to remember for future projects.
 ***

 ## Packages Installed: